zegami/zegami-cli/README.md

 file_config:
 # Path to the dataset file
     path:
-# A collection of paths.
+# A collection of paths to image files.
 Paths can be to both images and directories
     paths:
         - an_image.jpg
         - a/directory/path